basilhendroff/truenas-iocage-letsencrypt/includes/TRUENAS.md

 ## Deployment
 1. Enter the Let's Encrypt jail `iocage console letsencrypt` and change to the truenas working directory `cd /truenas`.
 2. Edit the file `truenas.cfg` with your favorite text editor.
-In its minimal form, for a FreeNAS server, it would look something like:
+In its minimal form, for a FreeNAS server, it would look something like the following for a FreeNAS server:
 ```
    PASSWORD="alakazam"
    HOSTNAME="freenas"